 The Shah Deniz (SD) field was discovered in 1999.
-It is one of the world’s largest gas-condensate fields, with 40 trillion cubic feet - over 1 trillion cubic metres - of gas in place.
+It is one of the world’s largest gas-condensate fields.
 It is located on the deep water shelf of the Caspian Sea, 70 km south-east of Baku, in water depths ranging from 50 to 500 m.

 BP operates Shah Deniz on behalf of its partners in the Shah Deniz Production Sharing Agreement (PSA).

 Shah Deniz is structured as an unincorporated Joint Venture (JV) partnership.
 BP is the operator of the Shah Deniz JV.

 Despite the complexities of drilling the wells, building a platform, constructing an onshore terminal and laying a 700 km South Caucasus pipeline (SCP) through Azerbaijan and Georgia to the Turkish border, Shah Deniz Stage 1 was developed in only seven years.
 Since Shah Deniz has proved a secure and reliable supplier of gas to Azerbaijan, Georgia and Turkey.